Title

 The Motorcycle Helmet Act of 2009 mandates the use of standard protective motorcycle helmets for all riders in the Philippines, with penalties for non-compliance and provisions for testing and certification of helmets.

-All motorcycle riders, including drivers and back riders, are mandated to wear standard protective motorcycle helmets at all times while driving on any road or highway.
+All motorcycle riders, including drivers and back riders, must wear standard protective motorcycle helmets at all times while driving.

-No, drivers of tricycles are exempted from the mandatory wearing of motorcycle helmets as provided in the Act.
+Drivers of tricycles are exempt from complying with the mandatory wearing of motorcycle helmets.

 Analyze Cases Smarter, Faster